 How do I connect several devices to the same signal?

-How do I convert a 0-5A AC signal coming from a current transformer (C/T) to a 4-20mA signal, None of your products accept a 5A AC input?
+How do we convert a 0-5A AC signal coming from a current transformer (C/T) to a 4-20mA signal, None of your products accept a 5A AC input?

 What are standard output signals for signal conditioners?